Council Tax: Discretionary reductions

 Under the Welfare Reform Act 2012, local councils were given powers to create new deduction rules for their Council Tax.
+As these rules replace the former statutory rebate schemes, the Act has also restricted the councils from increasing, by more than a certain amount, the net Council Tax bill for any individual who previously received a rebate.

-These rules are now officially known as Council Tax Reduction schemes, though many councils market them to residents as Council Tax Support; the choice to market the rules as a tax cut, rather than a benefit, may be an ideological one.
+Since 2013, explicit Council Tax discounts have been provided, now officially known as Council Tax Reduction schemes, though many councils market them to residents as Council Tax Support; the choice to market the rules as a tax cut, rather than a benefit, may be an ideological one..

-These powers are restricted by the Act; the rules cannot be arbitrary, ad-hoc, or targeted at specific individuals.
-Since these powers replace the former statutory rebate schemes, the government has also restricted the councils from increasing, by more than a certain amount, the net Council Tax bill for any individual who previously received a rebate.
-In particular people in receipt of the Guarantee Credit element of Pension Credit must continue to receive a 100% discount (that is, a Council Tax bill of £0).
+Many local authorities choose to use similar or identical rules to the former statutory rebate schemes, while others took the opportunity to levy a small level of tax on people with low incomes.
+In particular people in receipt of the Guarantee Credit element of Pension Credit (or who would meet the same qualifying rules) must continue to receive a 100% discount (that is, a Council Tax bill of £0).

-These powers took effect in April 2013.
-The consequent reduction rules vary from one local authority to another, with some councils keeping the same rules as the rebate schemes they replace, while others took the opportunity to levy a small level of tax on people with low incomes.
+Contributions in lieu of Council Tax

+Service personnel of HM Armed Forces living in service provided accommodation are exempt from Council Tax under Class O of the Council Tax Order 1992.
+They instead pay Contributions in lieu of Council Tax (CILOCT), which are calculated nationally and do not vary by council area.
+This is because service personnel can benefit from services provided by the council in their area, so the Ministry of Defence pays a contribution to each council at the start of the financial year on behalf of its personnel.
+This contribution is based on the number of service personnel living in each council area.
+In common with Council Tax rules, single occupants who pay CILOCT are eligible for a 25% discount.
+Service personnel living in accommodation overseas are not liable for CILOCT.

 Former statutory rebates

 Historically, a number of statutory Council Tax rebates existed.
-These were applied to the Council Tax bill in advance of the bill being delivered to the claimant, effectively creating a discount.
+These were applied to the Council Tax account in advance of the bill being delivered to the claimant, effectively creating a discount.
 However, the schemes were administered by the local authority responsible for producing the relevant Council Tax bill.
 Though the funding was provided by central government, the Council Tax bill it rebated was paid to the local authority.

 Originally using paper application forms, local authorities began to use a telephone-based application process, in the last few years of the rebate schemes.
 Under these latter application schemes, claimants would often contact the responsible central government department (for example, by making a benefit claim), who would then forward the details to the local authority.

-Since 2013, explicit Council Tax discounts have been provided instead.
-The local authorities have been given the right to choose their own rules for the discounts, within certain bounds, but many local authorities choose to use similar or identical rules to the former statutory rebate schemes.